DavesBorges/Short-Introduction-to-Operating-Systems/Chapter-4(Processes-and-Thread)/README.md

 | wait \<operand\> | The process will wait for the process of pid == operand to finish before continue |
 | sleep \<operand\>| Sleep for \<operand\> seconds.
 Equivalent to this_thread::sleep_for() c++ function|
 | ret  \<operand\> | Terminate the current process                                                     |

+The pseudo_program files are created by the subproject of this repository [ProgramsGenerator](../ProgramsGenerator)